-This autumn CIKE organised another educational program – Community Bootcamp.
+In autumn 2019, CIKE organized another educational program – Community Bootcamp.
 During this intensive five-day series of workshops, participants had the opportunity to set their priorities and prepare a strategy for the coming months.
-Their mentors were Tânia Santos from CRU Cowork, Portugal and Luka Piškorič from Slovenian centre Poligon.
+Their mentors were Tânia Santos from CRU Cowork, Portugal, and Luka Piškorič from Slovenian center Poligon.
 In the following lines, you will be immersed in the community scene in Slovakia and find out how this program has helped the participants.

 Lukáš Mucha, The Path of Movement

 Lukáš leads classes focused on the general development of our movements.
-During the class, movements cannot be categorised as strength training, mobility, coordination, dance, or meditation, because the training combines individual elements of them into one unit so that they complement each other.
+During the class, movements cannot be categorized as strength training, mobility, coordination, dance, or meditation.
+The training combines individual elements of them into one unit so that they complement each other.
 This innovative form of exercise is called movement culture and is based on the teachings of Israeli teacher Ido Portal.
 The community he wants to create revolves around movement and everything that comes with it.

 Today, his priority is to find a space in which his community will thrive.
-He wants it to become a meeting point for those who want to move differently than the current trends indicate.
+He wants it to become a meeting point for those who want to move differently from current trends.

 Try some new moves at his school as soon as possible.

-After this program, she wants to focus on creating a visual identity for her community and look for space in Bratislava where people can come anytime and feel safe.
+After this program, she wants to create a visual identity for her community and look for space in Bratislava where people can come anytime and feel safe.
 Rather than only providing the space for discussion, she wants to offer a creative and supportive environment where feelings can be transferred into artworks.

 Dora Kenderová, East Slovak Gallery

 She appreciated that the program gave her an external perspective on their project since the foreign mentors look at Košice impartially.
 Often, what seems invisible to us is visible to them.
-What is common to us can be something very interesting for them.
-Luke saw the potential of this project and advised her to make the new platform available not only to local people but also to tourists.
+What is common to us can be something exciting for them.
+Luke saw the potential of this project and advised her to make the new platform available to local people and tourists.

 The director of ESG hopes that through this project they will reach people whose primary interest may not be visual art, but they want to be part of the planning, future and important decisions within the city.